Category Archives: News

 At 10.30am on Saturday 16th December, the Cycling Santas rallied at Station Square for a short ride to Campbell Park.
 Following last year’s pilot ride, this was a rehearsal for a formal world record attempt next year, which will encourage 500 people to participate.
 The event was reported by BBC News (online story) and ITV Anglia News (TV report).

-Father Christmas (aka actor Dave Lovesy) led the proceedings with some hilarity:
+Father Christmas (aka actor Dave Lovesy) led the proceedings with some hilarity.

 As well as creating fun, the event brought together leaders from different business, education and community organisations who are members or supporters of a new broad-based alliance to get more people cycling in MK, especially children.